IntelRealSense/librealsense/doc/installation.md

   * Navigate to *librealsense* root directory and run `mkdir build && cd build`<br />
   * Run CMake:
     * `cmake ../` - The default build is set to produce the core shared object and unit-tests binaries in Debug mode.
-Use `-D CMAKE_BUILD_TYPE=release` to build with optimizations.<br />
+Use `-DCMAKE_BUILD_TYPE=Release` to build with optimizations.<br />
     * `cmake ../ -DBUILD_EXAMPLES=true` - Builds *librealsense* along with the demos and tutorials<br />
     * `cmake ../ -DBUILD_EXAMPLES=true -DBUILD_GRAPHICAL_EXAMPLES=false` - For systems without OpenGL or X11 build only textual examples<br /><br />